plausible/wordpress/readme.txt

 ## Google Analytics alternative for WordPress

-If you find Google Analytics too complex or invasive, Plausible is a simpler and privacy-friendly alternative.
+If you're looking for a simpler and more privacy-friendly alternative, Plausible offers everything you need without the complexity.

 - No overwhelming reports or menus
 - No data sampling